AmanBrar11/ibm-capstone/README.md

 ### Final Thoughts
 Ongoing improvements in data handling and analysis will be crucial to maintaining and enhancing the efficacy of SpaceX operations.
 This project lays a foundational framework for such endeavors, driving forward the capabilities of aerospace data analytics.

-## How to Use This Repository
-- Clone the repository using `git clone [url]`.
-- Explore the `notebooks/` for detailed analyses and methodologies.
-- Check `models/` for predictive modeling approaches and results.
-- Use `dashboards/` to interact with the visualizations.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit pull requests with your enhancements.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgments
 - The instructions and structure of the notebooks shared were created and owned by IBM
 - The data used for this project belongs to SpaceX and was accessed via their public API